Written by Craig Fearn

 Last updated April 2026.
 All statistics are sourced inline from their original publishers.
 We review and update this guide quarterly.

 We think posting daily is a waste of time for most small businesses.
 There, we said it.
-The data backs us up β businesses posting 3β5 times per week actually outperform daily posters (Buffer, 2026).
-What matters isn't frequency.
-It's whether you have a plan, know who you're talking to, and can measure what's working.
-This guide gives you a practical framework for building a social media strategy that doesn't eat your entire week.
+The data backs us up - businesses posting 3–5 times per week actually outperform daily posters (Buffer, 2026).
+What matters isn’t frequency.
+It’s whether you have a plan, know who you’re talking to, and can measure what’s working.
+Effective social media work for a small business starts with clear business goals, not a posting calendar.
+This guide gives you a practical framework for building a social media strategy that doesn’t eat your entire week.

 TL;DR